log2timeline/dftimewolf/docs/module-writing-basics.md

 ```

 In our contrived example, we're going to test we have write permissions on the destination directory, and if not, we are raising a module error that will be handled by the orchestration.

-Our module can receive file containers from two sources: parameters passed in via the recipe, which have been added to the state in `SetUp()` or from other modules in the recipe that adds `File` containers to the state.
-Since we may end up with duplicates, we call `DedupeContainers` on our container type.

 Next up is `Process(container)`.
 This method will receive one `File` container (as per `GetThreadOnContainerType()`) and perform the check.